 The second concern, that we have as much right, if a revision of logic is required, to revise our logic to a non-dialetheic paraconsistent logic seems as equally unfounded.
-Of course, once we admit that classical logic isn't up to the job of accommodating liar sentences, we might search around for other logics, including non-dialetheic paraconsistent logics, which adequately explain away the liar sentences without committing us to true contradictions.
+Of course, once we admit that classical logic is not up to the job of accommodating liar sentences, we might search around for other logics, including non-dialetheic paraconsistent logics, which adequately explain away the liar sentences without committing us to true contradictions.
 The question, however, is whether any of these non-dialetheic paraconsistent logics currently are capable of doing so, and the answer at present seems to be no, at least not without significant costs.
-For example, we could accept a non-adjunctive paraconsistent logic, such as Jaśkowski's [17] discursive logic $D_2$ without its later addition of a discursive conjunction [18], which would block the inference from L4 to L5.
-However, the problem with such a logic is that, firstly, invalidating adjunction restricts the logic's expressive power far too much and, secondly, all it ensures in the strengthened liar case is that we cannot infer $T(\lambda) \wedge \neg T(\lambda)$ from both $T(\lambda)$ and $\neg T(\lambda)$ separately.
+For example, we could accept a non-adjunctive paraconsistent logic, such as Jaśkowski's [17] discursive logic D_2 without its later addition of a discursive conjunction [18], which would block the inference from L4 to L5.
+However, the problem with such a logic is that, firstly, invalidating adjunction restricts the logic's expressive power far too much and, secondly, all it ensures in the strengthened liar case is that we can not infer $T(\lambda) \wedge \neg T(\lambda)$ from both $T(\lambda)$ and $\neg T(\lambda)$ separately.
 Not much of a victory.
 We are still committed to true contradictories, just not true contradictions, because no conjunction can be validly inferred from the truth of its conjuncts.

 It is of course possible that in the future a non-dialetheic paraconsistent logic which successfully solves the problems posed by the liar sentences will be discovered.
-However, until such a logic is forthcoming, the possibility of such a logic provides no challenge to the dialetheic solution.
-Tkaczyk proposes that "if a dialetheia is legitimate to demand [our] logic to be non-explosive, I claim my equal right to demand it to be non-antinomial or non-dialetheic" [42, 223], but this is to miss the point somewhat.
-The dialetheist doesn't simply stipulate or insist that we ought to endorse a dialetheic logic.
+However, until such a logic is forthcoming, the possibility of such a logic provides no challenge to the dialetheic solution.10 Tkaczyk proposes that "if a dialetheia is legitimate to demand [our] logic to be non-explosive, I claim my equal right to demand it to be non-antinomial or non-dialetheic" [42, p.
+223], but this is to miss the point somewhat.
+The dialetheist does not simply stipulate or insist that we ought to endorse a dialetheic logic.
 Rather they argue, extensively, that dialetheic semantics offer solutions to genuine problems, such as the liar sentences, which other available logics do not.
-One can claim the right to demand a non-dialetheic logic as much as one wants, but unless one can show that they offer solutions to the same problems that dialetheic logics do, they fail to offer genuine challenges to the dialetheic arguments, and thus to the dialetheic research programme.
-The only reason that the dialetheist has the right to "demand" a non-explosive logic is that she has argued extensively for true contradictions and, given that almost no one is a trivialist, the dialetheist's position necessitates a non-explosive logic.
+One can claim the right to demand a non-dialetheic logic as much as one wants, but unless one can show that they offer solutions to the same problems that dialetheic logics do, they fail to offer genuine challenges to the dialetheic